* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Pat the fish dry with paper towels.

 3. Wrap the fish tightly in plastic wrap and then a layer of foil.
-Alternatively, place the salmon in a freezer bag and remove all the air (or vacuum seal it if you have this option).
+Alternatively, place the salmon in a freezer bag and remove all the air.

 4. Freeze the fish in the coldest part of your freezer.